 Also in general, smokers and obese patients have increased risk of developing complications.
 Risks will be reduced if you stop smoking at least 1 month before the surgery and your BMI is less than 30.

 Mr LP Cheah is an expert in inguinal hernia repairs.
-He has learned his techniques from a number of teachers from Britain, Australia and Canada including Mr Maurice Brygel (Melbourne Hernia Clinic; he has performed over 10,000 hernia repairs until he retired hence earning his reputation as the Hernia King!) and Mr David Fossard (England).
+He has learned his techniques from a number of teachers from Britain, Australia, Canada, Germany and India including A/Prof Maurice Brygel (Melbourne Hernia Clinic; he has performed over 10,000 hernia repairs until he retired hence earning his reputation as the Hernia King!) and Mr David Fossard (England).
 He is one of the busiest hernia surgeons in Melbourne & Victoria using the mini-open technique and has performed over 2500 hernia repairs.
 His philosophy to hernia repairs is that the technique used must be suitable for the particular type of inguinal hernia and the symptoms the patient is getting.